elastic/kibana/rfcs/text/0018_timeslider.md

 timeslider is a highly interactive control that require immediate visual feedback.
 We also do not intend to activate timeslider in Maps on a Dashboard (see above).

-End-users who are interested in creating a dashboard with a long-running background search will need to manipulate the _global Kibana time picker_ to select the time-range, and will not be able to use the timeslider to do so.
+End-users who need to view a dashboard with a long-running background search will need to manipulate the _global Kibana time picker_ to select the time-range, and will not be able to use the timeslider to do so.

 # Unresolved questions